ray-project/ray_lightning/README.md

 **Note:** Ray Tune requires 1 additional CPU per trial to use for the Trainable driver.
 So the actual number of resources each trial requires is `num_workers * num_cpus_per_worker + 1`.

 ## FAQ
-> RaySGD already has a [Pytorch Lightning integration](https://docs.ray.io/en/master/raysgd/raysgd_ptl.html).
-What's the difference between this integration and that?

-The key difference is which Trainer you'll be interacting with.
-In this library, you will still be using Pytorch Lightning's `Trainer`.
-You'll be able to leverage all the features of Pytorch Lightning, and Ray is used just as a backend to handle distributed training.

-With RaySGD's integration, you'll be converting your `LightningModule` to be RaySGD compatible, and will be interacting with RaySGD's `TorchTrainer`.
-RaySGD's `TorchTrainer` is not as feature rich nor as easy to use as Pytorch Lightning's `Trainer` (no built in support for logging, early stopping, etc.).
-However, it does have built in support for fault-tolerant and elastic training.
-If these are hard requirements for you, then RaySGD's integration with PTL might be a better option.

 > I see that `RayPlugin` is based off of Pytorch Lightning's `DDPSpawnPlugin`.
 However, doesn't the PTL team discourage the use of spawn?

 As discussed [here](https://github.com/pytorch/pytorch/issues/51688#issuecomment-773539003), using a spawn approach instead of launch is not all that detrimental.
 The original factors for discouraging spawn were: